Labour Law Numbered 4857

 - Working time

-Provided that the parties have so agreed, working time may be divided by the days of the week worked in different forms on condition that the daily working time must not exceed eleven hours.
-In this case, within a time period of two months, the average weekly working time of the employee shall not exceed normal weekly working time.
+Provided that the parties have so agreed, working time may be divided by the days of the week worked in different forms on the condition that the daily working time must not exceed eleven hours.
+In this case, within two months, the average weekly working time of the employee shall not exceed the normal weekly working time.

-This balancing (equalising) period may be increased up to four months by collective agreement.
+This balancing (equalizing) period may be increased up to four months by collective agreement.

 The application methods of working time in line with the principles mentioned above shall be indicated in a regulation to be issued by the Ministry of Labour and Social Security.

 The types of work where the daily working time must be seven and half hours maximum or less for health reasons shall be indicated in a regulation to be prepared jointly by the Ministry of Labor and Social Security and the Ministry of Health.

 ARTICLE 64 - In cases where time worked has been considerably lower than the normal working time or where operations are stopped entirely for reasons of suspending work due to force majeure or on the days before or after the national and public holidays or where the employee is granted time off upon their request, the employer may call upon compensatory work within two months to compensate for the time lost due to unworked periods.
 Such work shall not be considered overtime work or work at extra hours.